SeethaPranav/Anomaly-Detection-Technique/README.md

 # Anomaly-Detection-Technique
 Anomaly detection technique identifies data patterns or instances that significantly differ from expected behavior, helping to spot outliers or unusual events.

-Anomaly detection is a technique used to identify unusual patterns, outliers, or anomalies in a dataset that do not conform to expected behavior.
 Python offers several libraries and techniques for anomaly detection.
 Below are the key methods and techniques commonly used:

 ## 1. Statistical Methods
 Z-Score or Standard Score: Measures the number of standard deviations a data point is from the mean.
 Use scipy.stats.zscore.